promdi-renzo/cli/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
-name: "\U0001F680 Feature request"
+name: "🚀 Feature request"
 about: Suggest an idea for this project
-title: ""
+title: '🚀 FEAT: '
 labels: enhancement
-assignees: Mackignacio
+assignees: 'Mackignacio'
 ---

 ## 📝 Description